paddor/czmq-ffi-gen/README.md

 If you're running Linux, go check [this page](http://zeromq.org/distro:_start) to get more help.
 Make sure to install CZMQ, not only ZMQ.

-**Note**: The option `--HEAD` is recommended because this binding is generated directly from CZMQ's master branch.
-However, it's not required.
+**Note**: The option `--HEAD` is required because this binding is generated directly from CZMQ's master branch.
+The current and older releases aren't supported.

 ### Supported Rubies